 Guided readings, research, and criticism.
-(Limited to students who have completed 90 semester hours with a B average and have the approval of the area coordinator.
+(Limited to students who have completed 90 semester hours with a B average and have the approval of the area coordinator.)
+May be repeated for credit so long as the subject is not repeated.

 Industrial Arts Courses (IAR)